Azure/Copilot-For-Security/Plugins/MSFT_Plugin_Samples/README.md

    ![APIKey](https://learn.microsoft.com/en-us/security-copilot/media/plugin-button.png)

 3. You’ll see a dialog box to enter your API name.
-Give your key a short, but descriptive name, such as "Copilot for Security API Key"
+Give your key a short, but descriptive name, such as "Security Copilot API Key"

 4. Copy the API key to a safe place and then dispose carefully.

-## Select or upload the attached manifest file into your Copilot for Security console
+## Select or upload the attached manifest file into your Security Copilot console
 1. Click on Deploy to Azure
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://aka.ms/LINK)